swiss/e-collecting-hackathon-team12/README.md

 - Clarify and visually separate communes, committees, and admin orgs in the admin.
 - Integrate commune–postal code mapping database.
     - have it linked to onboarded organisation ?
-- Fix initiative editor bugs.
+-~~ Fix initiative editor bugs.  ~~
-- Implement a cleaner split of signing options per commune to allow context-specific configurations.
+-~~ Implement a cleaner split of signing options per commune to allow context-specific configurations.~~